DennisSchulmeister/elisa-quiz-prototype/HACKING.md

 Simply run `npm run dist` from the root directory.
 This should rebuild everything and create a new file in the `dist/` directory.
 This requires the `git` and `zip` command on your machine, hence it is not 100% cross-platform compatible.

+For the time being this file is then manually renamed and copied to https://wpvs.de/repo/elisa-quiz.